vloggervishal1010/Banking-Management-System/README.md

 The program emphasizes **secure login** through account numbers and passwords, along with proper error handling for incorrect inputs or insufficient balance during withdrawals.
 Every action taken by the user is recorded in a transaction log to maintain transparency.

 ---

-## 📂 File Handling

-Two main text files are used for data storage:

-- **accounts.txt** – Stores details of each account, including: